mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Every Traveller on board a ship who intends to take part in a battle must be assigned to one of the following duties.
 There can only be one pilot and one captain but other duties may have multiple Travellers performing them and Travellers can move between different duties during the battle.

+#### Pilot
-Pilot: Flies the ship, responsible for changing course and making evasive maneuvers.
+Flies the ship, responsible for changing course and making evasive maneuvers.

+#### Captain
-Captain: Commands the ship and can use Leadership and Tactics skills.
+Commands the ship and can use Leadership and Tactics skills.

+#### Engineer
-Engineer: Engineers can be assigned to the power plant and maneuver and jump drives, or handle general damage control.
+Engineers can be assigned to the power plant and maneuver and jump drives, or handle general damage control.

 Sensor Operator: This position engages in electronic warfare and keeps track of enemy spacecraft.